-Appendix A - Explanatory notes.
+Appendix A - Explanatory notes for Plymouth CAST schools unless explicitly varied in a school policy.
 The oversubscription criteria for this school are detailed above.
-Further information can be found at www.plymouth.gov.uk/admissions.
-Further admissions information can be found in Plymouth City Council's Starting School in Plymouth Booklet
+Further admissions information can be found in Plymouth City Council's School Admissions Arrangements: A Parent's Guide